EnigmaCurry/d.rymcg.tech/traefik/README.md

 ```
 # Optional: Make security groups for header authorization middleware:
-make groups
+make sentry
 ```

-(`make groups` is only required if you want to configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authorization groups, or you can do that anytime later.)
+(`make sentry` is only required if you want to configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authorization groups, or you can do that anytime later.)